 Networking is connecting with others.
 These connections can be on a professional, personal or social.
 The old saying “it’s not what you know, it’s who you know” may be (partially) true when it comes to networking, as you never know which of the many connection you have will turn out to be the person that leads you to your next opportunity.

 Information you might get through networking includes:

-- the names of employers that are currently hiring
+- Names of employers that are currently hiring

 How Do I Network?

-- Networking Events – Structured networking events such as information sessions, career fairs, breakfasts, career nights and employer panels happen throughout the year on campus.
-For a complete list of current events is hosting or promoting, please login to your account, and view the event calendar.
+Networking Events – Structured networking events such as information sessions, career fairs, breakfasts, career/industry nights and employer panels happen throughout the year on campus.
+For a complete list of current events the Experiential Learning Hub is hosting or promoting, please login to your account, and view the event calendar.